chinthakagodawita/autoupdate/README.md

   In dry run mode, merge/update operations are logged to the console but not performed.
 This can be useful if you're testing this action or testing a particular configuration value.

-- `PR_FILTER`: Controls how _autoupdate_ chooses which pull requests to operate on.
+- `PR_FILTER`: Comma-separated list of controls for how _autoupdate_ chooses which pull requests to operate on.
+Multiple values act as an `AND`.
 Possible values are:

   - `"all"` (default): No filter, _autoupdate_ will monitor and update all pull requests.
   - `"labelled"`: Only monitor PRs with a particular label (or set of labels).
 Requires the `PR_LABELS` option to be defined to.
 If `PR_LABELS` is not defined, _autoupdate_ will not monitor any pull requests.